 About the Symposium

-The Academic Symposium is a day-long conference hosted annually by the Regent College Student Association which showcases research by current Regent students.
+The Academic Symposium is an annual, day-long conference hosted by the Regent College Student Association which showcases research by current Regent students.

 This year’s online Symposium will offer 2 sessions and 6 student presentations.
 Each session will feature 3 student presentations in which participants are given half an hour to present their research and take questions.
 Questions will be moderated by a faculty member with overlapping research interests.